 Current Research: Much of my recent work focuses on chemical geographies as exemplar and mechanism of human-nature entanglement.
 I recently completed projects on the biopolitics of epigenetics and on deregulatory science at the US Environmental Protection Agency.
 I am currently engaged in a collaborative project the global pesticide complex, addressing industry, regulation, and contested knowledges of toxicity and harm.
 Another ongoing collaborative project is on the role of ideas about nature in limiting racial diversity in environmental sciences.

 Geography 3800-Geographical Perspectives on Environment and Society

-2018 Mansfield B. A new biopolitics of environmental health: permeable bodies and the Anthropocene.
-Sage Handbook of Nature.
+2018.
+A new biopolitics of environmental health: permeable bodies and the Anthropocene.
+In T Marsden (Ed.), Sage Handbook of Nature

-2015 Mansfield B and Guthman J. Epigenetic life: biological plasticity, abnormality, and new configurations of race and reproduction.
-Cultural Geographies 22(1): 3-20.
+2015.
+Epigenetic life: biological plasticity, abnormality, and new configurations of race and reproduction.
+Cultural Geographies, with J Guthman.

 2013.
 The implications of environmental epigenetics: A new direction for geographic inquiry on health, space, and nature-society relations.
 Progress in Human Geography, with J Guthman.

 2012.
 Race and the new epigenetic biopolitics of environmental health.
 BioSocieties.